Now with over 90 strains of weed and The Serenity Room

 Tip: The zipline tour is a great idea for a year-end function, a bachelor party or any of several other celebrations.
 Groups of up to 60 people can be accommodated, and aside from the course, patrons can make use of the on-site restaurant.

-The Bill: The two-hour tour costs R480p/p and bookings for groups of six people or less can be done electronically via the company’s website (Saforestadventures.co.za).
-If you’re a clan of more than seven, email email@example.com to make a reservation.
+The Bill: The two-hour tour costs R600p/p and bookings for groups of six people or less can be done electronically via the company’s website (Saforestadventures.co.za).
+If you’re a clan of more than seven, email firstname.lastname@example.org to make a reservation.
+[Please note: between 20th December 2021 & 2 January 2022, the rates will increase to R650 per person.]

 Operating Hours: Monday – Sunday: 9am (first tour departs) – 4pm (last tour departs)